Stories

 "I would never trade moving to St. John's for anything"

-Identity Community Family Challenges Education Experience Mentality Difference Character
+Identity Community Family Challenges Education Experience Mentality Difference African Community

 Eastern Owl: Newfoundland’s all-women, all-nations drum group

-Jenelle Duval talks about the all-women, all-nations drum group, Eastern Owl, and their project of education and community-building with Aboriginal and non-Aboriginal peoples in the province.
+Jenelle Duval talks about the all-women, all-nations drum group, Eastern Owl, and their project of education and community-building with Indigenous and non-Indigenous peoples in the province.

-Jenelle Duval is a drum carrier and member of the all-woman drum group Eastern Owl.
+Jenelle Duval is a drum carrier and member of the all-women drum group Eastern Owl.
 The group performs a mix of traditional and contemporary First Nations music.

 Identity Community Music Culture Education Indigenous People Experience Mentality Music Making